nilsmehlhorn/blog/src/pages/posts/undo-redo/index.md

 effectively changing them over time - just not by reusing the same object.
-Although often easily inferred, in my opinion redux won't give you fully-fledged undo-redo by itself because information about these changes, the state differences introduced through transitions, is lost.
+Although often easily inferred, in my opinion redux won't give you fully-fledged undo-redo by itself because information about these changes, the state difference introduced through a transition, is lost.
 Take a look at undo-redo implementations before redux [using the command pattern](https://www.codeproject.com/Articles/33384/Multilevel-Undo-and-Redo-Implementation-in-Cshar-2).
 You'd have to implement a return path for each transition in order to